ploegert/Performance.AspNetCore/README.md

-# A naive Performance Evaluation of Azure App Service vs VMs
+# A Naive Performance Evaluation of Azure App Service vs VMs

 ## Overview
 The purpose of this exercise is to provide a baseline performance indicator when comparing different services hosted in Azure.